Omaha System Board of Directors

 Nancy was a member of the first federally funded research team in 1975, and of the following three federally funded research teams that developed, revised, and refined the Omaha System.
 She is the co-author the first two Omaha System books (1992) and more than 10 additional articles and chapters.
 She made numerous speeches about the Omaha System.
 After leaving the VNA in 2000, Nancy had documentation and quality of care responsibilities in quality management positions for several managed care companies.
 She retired from nursing in 2011.
 Nancy has served on the Omaha System Board of Directors since 2001.

-Karen is responsible for establishing the McKesson Extended Care Solution Group’s strategic direction for clinical products and services and for their marketing strategy.
-Her responsibilities involve home health, hospice, and remote patient monitoring solutions.
+Karen is responsible for establishing the McKesson Extended Care Solutions’ strategic direction for products and services.
+The Extended Care Solutions team is principally focused on the home health, hospice, and private duty markets.
 Karen joined McKesson in 2004, and brought over 30 years of home care experience to the role, including patient care, clinical supervision, project management, and operations.

 Karen has served as president of the Mississippi Nurses Association Board of Directors, a member of the US Department of Health and Human Services Secretary’s Advisory Committee on Regulatory Reform, and a member the Mississippi Association for Home Care Board of Directors.
 In 2012, she was appointed as the American Nurses Association representative to the Joint Commission's Professional and Technical Advisory Committee (PTAC).
 The PTAC is responsible for reviewing technical requirements/changes, and providing recommendations to the Joint Commission.
 She has written for publication, and presented extensively including at the National Association for Home Care and Hospice annual conferences and Omaha System International Conferences.
 Karen joined the Omaha System Board of Directors in 2011.